TicketsBot/docs/src/dashboard/settings/settings.md

 Note, the message has a maximum limit of 1024 characters due to Discord limitations.

 You may make use of placeholders in your welcome message.
-You can view a list of placeholders [here](../../setup/placeholders.md).
+View a list of placeholders [here](../../setup/placeholders.md).

 The title of the embed will either be based off of the subject provided by the user when using `/open [Subject]`, or the title will show "No subject given" if one wasn't input.